netconstruct/frontend-assessment/README.md

 Welcome to the NetConstruct developer test.

-To start please run "gulp" from the command line.
+To start please run "npm install" or "yarn" and then "gulp" from the command line.